descoped/psycopg-toolkit/docs/base_repository.md

 ## Understanding the Design

-The repository uses generics to ensure type safety:
+The repository uses generics to ensure type safety for both models and primary keys:

 ```python
 from uuid import UUID